DEAP/deap/doc/examples/gp_symbreg.rst

 the function is the *arity* of the primitive, that is the number of entries it takes.

-On the last line, we declare an :class:`~deap.gp.Ephemeral` constant.
+On the last line, we declare an :class:`~deap.gp.MetaEphemeral` constant.
 This is a special terminal type, which does not have a fixed value.
 When the program appends an ephemeral constant terminal to a tree, the function it contains is executed, and its result is inserted as a constant terminal.
 In this case,